 - If the fabric is breathable: This may seem nitpicky, but you’re really going to want a wrap or girdle that’s made out of breathable fabric.
 You’ll want some air to circulate underneath.
 That will stop you from feeling sweaty.

-When Should I Start Wearing a Girdle or Wrap?
+When to Start Wearing a Girdle or Wrap

 If you’ve had an uncomplicated pregnancy, you may want to wear one shortly after you deliver your baby.
 Some women opt to wears theirs within a couple hours of delivery (source).

 If you’ve had a c-section, see what your doctor says about wearing one that soon.
 Some moms prefer them right away because they feel it helps with the pain and pulling of the incision.
 But other moms can’t stand to have anything touching their incision at all.

 You’ll want to wear your girdle or wrap for up to two months.

 The Best Postpartum Girdles & Belly Wraps of 2018